Future use of silicon photomultiplier for KAOS at MAMI and PANDA at FAIR: SiPM in Kaos tracking detectors

 The detection efficiency is a major issue in designing a tracking system and the right combination of fibre and SiPM has to be found.
-Table~\ref{tab:eff} shows the results of the efficiency measurement for a 2\,m long double cladding 0.83\,mm diametre fibre, read out in both extremes by the 1\,mm$^2$ Photonique device SSPM-0701BG-TO18~\cite{Photonique}.
+Table~\ref{tab:eff} shows the results of a efficiency measurement for a 2\,m long fibre read out in both extremes by the 1\,mm$^2$ Photonique device SSPM-0701BG-TO18~\cite{Photonique}.
+The operating voltage of the diodes was 17.9\,V. The fibre was of the standard (Non-S) type SCSF-78 ({\sf Kuraray}, Japan) with double cladding and $\oslash=$ 0.83\,mm outer diameter.
+The emission spectrum extends from $\lambda\sim$ 415--550\,nm with a maximum at $\lambda\sim$ 440\,nm for fibres of short lengths.
+The trapping efficiency for photons produced close to the axis of the fibre is $5.3\,\%$ giving $70\,\%$ more light than single cladding fibres, where the efficiency for light trapped inside the core is only $3.1\,\%$.
+This experimental set-up is labeled with {\em A}.
 Minimum ionizing particles are chosen by their energy deposition in a thick scintillator and coincidences with two diametrically opposed fibres read-out by conventional photomultipliers are required for a countable event.
 High efficiencies were only obtained with very low discriminator thresholds.

-Larger diametre, square fibres are generating enough light to get an acceptable detection efficiency for higher thresholds reducing considerably the noise level.
-We concluded that a 4\,mm$^{2}$ double cladding fibre with 4\,mm$^2$ SiPM read-out can be used for the \KAOS\ spectrometer's electron arm tracking detector.
+A new set-up, which is labeled with {\em B}, has been set-up with green sensitive SiPM devices and 2\,mm square cross-section green light emitting fibres of type BCF-20 (emission peak at 492\,nm) with double cladding from Bicron~\cite{Bicron}.
+For the SSPM-0606BG4MM-PCB device typical photon detection efficiencies range from 15 to 25\% with the value almost constant over the wavelength range 500--650\,nm.
+Laboratory measurements with this set-up have shown a signal amplitude increase by a factor of 2.
+In 1\,m fibre length a 42\% reduction in the number of photons was found.
+The particle detection efficiency was measured with a modified system of smaller systematic error and the results are shown in Table~\ref{tab:eff}.
+At 3.5\,pixels threshold a 40\,Hz random coincidence rate was observed.
+We concluded that a 4\,mm$^{2}$ double cladding fibre with 4\,mm$^2$ SiPM read-out could be used for the \KAOS\ spectrometer's electron arm tracking detector.